AlignSAR/alignSAR/README.md

 in 'tests' folder
 1. 'MLscripts/Netherlands-LULC': an ANN (artificial neural network) machine learning test for the LULC classification (land use and land cover) over the Netherlands.

+in 'tutorial' folder
+1. Alignsar_tutorial.pdf: a tutorial containing all the information on AlignSAR installation, methods, data used and step-by-step procedure for SAR benchmark dataset creation and machine learning demonstration.

 Note that this is research code provided to you "as is" with no warranties of correctness.
 Use at your own risk.

 ## Installation